Before he was killed by police, Hakim Littleton was trying to get out of Detroit.

 The account is primarily populated with pictures of Littleton smoking blunts and fanning hundreds of dollars between fingers.
 A gun appears in February 2020.

-Darnell Sylvester, who was arrested on a federal drug warrant in a case out of North Dakota during the incident in which Littleton was killed, poses with cash and calls himself “Nell Chapo,” an apparent reference to Joaquin “El Chapo” Guzman, the notorious Mexican drug lord now behind bars in the U.S. The other young man appears in Facebook photos with a MAC-10 submachine gun in his waistband.
+Darnell Sylvester, who was arrested on a federal drug warrant in a case out of North Dakota during the incident in which Littleton was killed, poses with cash and calls himself “Nell Chapo,” a reference to Joaquin “El Chapo” Guzman, the notorious Mexican drug lord now behind bars in the U.S. The other young man appears in Facebook photos with a MAC-10 submachine gun in his waistband.
 His profile includes a string of tributes for the people he’s lost: “RIPMOM #RIPCARRIETA #RIPAUNTLOU #RIPBEVERLY #RIPBARBARA #RIPZACH” and, the latest addition: “#RIPKEEM.”

 But Littleton also seemed to be making an effort to go straight.
 He was meeting the terms of his reporting probation — on paper, anyway — and holding down a steady job.
-Within the past year-and-a-half, he shared numerous selfies in front of the shelves of the liquor store where he worked, photos of his girlfriend — "baby here to stay," and a photo of his mother and grandmother — “the two most important women in my life.”
+Within the past year-and-a-half, he shared numerous selfies in front of the shelves of the liquor store where he worked, photos of his girlfriend ("baby here to stay"), and a photo of his mother and grandmother (“the two most important women in my life”).

 He also reposted a quote reflecting on the harsh realities of a life of criminality. “(Prison) is the last place you wanna wake up ... believe me," it said.
 "All these n*ggas in this pic have life or murder, never going home, that’s the reality for a lot of n*ggas, wake up, put the same pants on, same sweater, same shoes, walk the same track ...
 People fall off leave yo ass stucc in there after so long family stop fuckin with you ...
 Now you laying in the bed an realize u fucc ur life off for some mother fuccas who don’t give a fucc about you.”